May. 27th, 2012 05:43 am

 ●SP13: (link

-Title: "Kodoku no Gurume 2025 New Year's Eve Special: Second Helpings are Delivered by Goro Himself" + Live Broadcast
+Title: "Kodoku no Gurume 2025 New Year's Eve Special: Second Helpings are Delivered by Goro Himself" + Live and Non-Live Broadcast

 Airing date: 31 December 2025